chaitanyajerripothula/egghead-asciicasts/a-beginners-guide-to-react-v2-6c4d/lessons/24-react-v2-23-use-the-key-prop-when-rendering-a-list-with-react.md

 6:11 You'll notice that they're all updating correctly, meaning that they're all jumping around the screen as they should, but the `focus` is not updating correctly.

-6:22 I'm focused on apple right now.
+6:22 I'm focused on apple right now in the first example, 'Without Key'.
 When that one moves, my `focus` doesn't go around with apple.
 Also, if I try to `highlight` one of these, then my `highlight` goes away as well.

-6:32 You'll notice that the with `key` as index suffers from the exact same problem.
+6:32 You'll notice that the 'With Key as Index' suffers from the exact same problem.
 Even though it's not getting the warning in the console, you're still not fixing this bug.
-Only when you have a `key` in there will your `focus` travel around with the `input` that it's actually associated with because React is able to determine where to move the `focus` as your component updates.
+Only when you have a key in there will your focus travel around with the input that it's actually associated with because React is able to determine where to move the focus as your component updates.

 6:55 In review, it's really common in React to take an array and map that array to an array of `elements` and render that directly in your JSX.
 When you do that, it's really important that you add a `key` to the root React `element` of each `element` in the array so that React can track changes over time and make sure that it preserves the state of each `element` in the array and its descendants.